 This course examines the functions of fixed income securities and financial derivatives such as futures and options.
 These instruments have been innovated enormously and played significant roles in recent financial crises.
 Topics include bond investment strategies, risk management, option trading strategies, valuation of derivatives, as well as their applications to real world problems.
+This course will also include financial instruments (e.g. weather and climate derivatives) that are related to environmental, social, and governance issues.
 Prerequisite: FIN 5130 or FIN 5080 or FIN 5805 with a grade of B or better.

-FIN 5550 Investments
+FIN 5550 Sustainable Investment Strategies

 This course will provide a graduate-level introduction to the investment process from the investor (or buy-side) perspective.
 Topics include: trading and exchanges, risk and return, theoretical and practical issues in asset allocation (portfolio analysis), asset pricing; including the Capital Asset Pricing Model, Arbitrage Pricing Theory and the Fama-French factor models, and an introduction to efficient markets theory, active/passive investment, and a brief discussion of behavioral finance.
 Students gain a real world application of investments by participating in Stock Trak's global portfolio simulation.
+This course will also cover environmental, social, and governance (ESG) issues in investments.
 Prerequisite: FIN 5130 or FIN 5080 or FIN 5805 with a grade or B or better.

-FIN 5570 Advanced Corporate Finance
+FIN 5570 Advanced Corporate Finance and Sustainability

 The course covers basic financial policies as applied to real management problems and includes the areas of liquidity, capital management, funding requirements, valuation, mergers and acquisitions, and funding of new ventures.
-Prerequisites: FIN 5130 or FIN 5080 or FIN 5805 with a grade of B or better.
+This course will also include environmental, social, and governance (ESG) considerations in corporate financial management.
+Prerequisite: FIN 5130 or FIN 5080 or FIN 5805 with a grade or B or better.